-LifeLock is right up there with Identity Guard as a credit monitoring service that regularly appears on “top” lists.
+LifeLock is a credit monitoring service that regularly appears on “top” lists.
 The company claims more than 4 million customers, so they must be doing a few things right.

 Some of the features that LifeLock offers include:

 Monthly Credit Score.
-This is a single credit repository score, provided by TransUnion.
+This is a single credit repository score.

 Dark Web Monitoring.
-Similar to Identity Guard, LifeLock monitors more than 10,000 known criminal websites across the globe and will alert you should your information turn up on one of them.
+LifeLock monitors more than 10,000 known criminal websites across the globe and will alert you should your information turn up on one of them.

 Bank Account Takeover Alerts.
 Again, you will receive an alert from LifeLock should it come to light that someone has taken over your bank account.